sonali091023/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 Think about a team of 5 developers all pushing code to the same repo manually deploying to production.

 Write in your notes:

 1. What can go wrong?
+2. What does "it works on my machine" mean and why is it a real problem?
+3. How many times a day can a team safely deploy manually?

+**Steps to follow:**

+1. What can go wrong?

 -->When multiple developers manually deploy code to the same production environment, several problems can occur: